m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 heavy (i.e. count all the columns added and removed over time so once the old column's counter goes to 0 we can reuse that slot.

+When the sparse flag is set, we allow sparse files.
+Instead of writing full blocks when allocating the file we use lseek() which may end up generating a sparse file (if your blocks are larger than the size of one system block).
+This option is not recommended since it may generate problems at the time a `FREE` block is required and it was not yet allocated.
+(That being said, if the list of free blocks is empty, we have a similar situation...)

 See also libsnapwebsites/src/snapwebsites/tables.xsd